All Episodes

 Don't birth me.

-When they cackle at us, so this is what we're becoming.
+So this is what we're becoming.

-What what this parent, when she says, unless you've lived with a child that has a terrible disability or disease, then you can't speak about it.
+What this parent, when she says, unless you've lived with a child that has a terrible disability or disease, then you can't speak about it.

-So that's that's where we're headed.
+So that's where we're headed.

-And the de and this is actually it's not new.
+And this is actually it's not new.

 Christopher Reeve comes to mind.

-There are countless of these of these examples.
+There are countless of these examples.

 You know, last week, maybe it was the week before.

-You know these days are running together.
+You know, these days are running together.

-They're gonna go on by very fast here, folks.
+They're going by very fast here, folks.

 Man.